tari-labs/tari-university/merged-mining/merged-mining-scene/MergedMiningPaper-01.md

 - Huntercoin was released as a live experimental test to see how blockchain technology could handle full on game worlds.
 [22]
 - Huntercoin was originally designed to be supported for only 1 year, but development and support will continue.
 [22]
-- Players are awarded coins for gaiming, thus world's first human hineable cryptocurrency.
+- Players are awarded coins for gaming, thus world's first human mineable cryptocurrency.
 - Coin distribution: 10 coins per block, 9 for the game world and 1 for the miners.
 [22]

 | @ 2018-06-01                      | Huntercoin     |